RobertP09/messageBlog/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 npm install --save mongoose

 npm install --save nodemon  then use npm run start:server to launch localhost:3000

+Using Material for styling, can be found at: https://material.angular.io/
 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).